 Mortgage applications for new builds are subject to special procedures.

-Our conveyancing team have a wealth of experience when it comes to dealing with new build transactions.
+Whether you’re looking to buy your dream home or are investing in buy to let property, our conveyancing team have a wealth of experience when it comes to dealing with new build transactions.
 We are frequently asked by developer clients to act as preferred legal advisors for new build buyers.
-Our experiences reach to leasehold developments as well as freehold purchase, this includes; retirement complexes, shared ownership developments and sheltered housing.
+Our experience reaches to leasehold developments as well as freehold purchase, and includes; retirement complexes, shared ownership developments and sheltered housing.

 We can help your in your new build purchase by: